SuperDARN/rst/README.md

    `XPATH, NETCDF_PATH, CDF_PATH`

+   If you are running macOS and run into issues with the X11 libraries, you may need to add a symbolic link.

    If you have IDL, check to see that `IDL_IPATH` in `~/rst/.profile/idl.bash` is correct.
    (Note: for users without access to IDL, modifying the `IDL_IPATH` environment variable is not required).